What does old-earth creationism teach?

 Progressive creationism—This theory began when geologists attempted to work the fossil layer they found in rock into the Genesis creation account.
 They say that God was intimately involved in the development of life on planet Earth.
 He intervened throughout the billions of years of history to create new species as old ones became extinct.
 Progressive creationists consider nature to be the "67th book of the Bible."
 They say that nature reveals as much about God as Scripture.
 While nature does teach us about God, it is not nature that points to old-earth creationism but man's interpretation of nature.

 Progressive creationists reject macro-evolution.
 While they accept an old earth and the development of life in the geological column, they do not believe one species evolved into another.
 Instead, God created each new species as old species became extinct.
 This allows them to believe in a literal Adam.
 Supposedly, primitive hominids evolved from apes about 2-4 million years ago.
 These hominids had no souls or sense of God and went extinct.
 Ten to twenty-five thousand years ago, God created Adam and Eve.
-Proponents include Hugh Ross and the website Answers in Creation (which is not affiliated with the young-earth ministry Answers in Genesis).
+Hugh Ross is a primary proponent of this theory.

 Evolutionary Creationism—This view of old-earth creationism is very similar to theistic evolution, but holds that God still has a hand in the maintenance of His creation.

 Old-earth creationists are generally categorized by their interpretation of the data provided by the scientific community.
 Their theological justifications aren't as standardized.
 While all old-earth creationists hold that the creation account in Genesis is a metaphor and not to be taken literally, opinions differ as to what that metaphor is.
 Two common options are the day/age argument and the framework theory.